christopher5106/christopher5106.github.io/_posts/2016-11-15-linear-algebra-for-derivatives-in-multi-dimensional-spaces-tensor-product-inner-outer-products.markdown

 $$ \frac{\partial }{\partial \vec{h}^T} \left[ f(W \cdot \vec{h}) \right] = diag( f' (W \cdot \vec{h}) ) \cdot W $$

-The non-linearity is multiplying each row
+The introduction of a non-linearity modifies the Jacobian so that each row (corresponding to the Jacobian of one neuron / output) is multiplied by the non-linearity derivative value at this neuron output.

 # Hessian